ai/size-limit/packages/time/README.md

-# Size Limit File Plugin
+# Size Limit Time Plugin

 The plugin for [Size Limit] to track JS download and execution time by [estimo] and Puppeter.